DaelonSuzuka/daelon.dev/content/posts/git_worktrees.md

 # Enter, Git Worktrees

 Git worktrees allow you to have as many branches as you want checked out at the same time.
-Each branch can be staged, pushed, pulled, and reverted indepentantly.
+Each branch can be staged, pushed, pulled, and reverted independently.
 Checking out a new branch is a single command and doesn't disturb your existing branches, so there's no need to hurridly commit your in-progress work or stash your working set with a non-descriptive name when you recieve that Priority 1++++ bug report in the middle of lunch.

 # Okay, But How Does It Work?